mikeasilva/handbook-diff/markdown/22-providing-for-temporal-needs.md

 Principles and practices for providing Church assistance are also discussed in the stake bishops’ council (see [22.11](/study/manual/general-handbook/22-providing-for-temporal-needs?lang=eng&id=title_number98-p278#title_number98)).

-The stake president ensures that each bishop reviews the training in the video “[Sacred Funds, Sacred Responsibilities](http://www.churchofjesuschrist.org/help/support/record-keeping/finance/financial-training-lessons/sacred-funds)” at least once a year.
+The stake president ensures that bishoprics and clerks review the training in the video “[Sacred Funds, Sacred Responsibilities](http://www.churchofjesuschrist.org/help/support/record-keeping/finance/financial-training-lessons/sacred-funds)” at least once a year.

 22.9.1.2